Personal Bankruptcy in Nevada

 Personal Bankruptcy and the 2005 Bankruptcy Act Credit Counseling

-As of October 17, 2005 the Bankruptcy Act (Bankruptcy Abuse Prevention and Consumer Protection Act / 2005 Bankruptcy Act) requires all individual debtors who file for a personal bankruptcy in Nevada, to undergo credit counseling within six months before filing for bankruptcy relief and to complete a financial management instructional course after filing bankruptcy.
+As of October 17, 2005 the Bankruptcy Act (Bankruptcy Abuse Prevention and Consumer Protection Act / 2005 Bankruptcy Act) requires all individual debtors who file for a personal BK in Nevada, to undergo credit counseling within six months before filing for bankruptcy relief and to complete a financial management instructional course after filing bankruptcy.

 Our Las Vegas bankruptcy attorneys will make sure that you are using an accepted provider and that you take your first class prior to filing your bankruptcy in Nevada.
 We will also make sure that you properly complete and file your second class after filing for bankruptcy protection.